SysKitTeam/docs-spdockit/spdockit-spo/connect-to-spo.md

 author: Tomislav Sirovec
 date: 25/5/2017
 ---

+**_As of August 2nd, 2018, SPDocKit Online is deprecated, and its successor is SysKit Security Manager.
+For instructions on the upgrade path or any other questions contact us at [support@syskit.com](mailto:support@syskit.com)._**

 Please check the [feature availability by license type](https://www.spdockit.com/orders/#online).

 In order for this feature to work, you will first have to configure SPDocKit database.
 You can use either [SQL Server database](#internal/configuration/configure-spdockit-database) or a [LocalDB instance](#internal/configuration/configure-localdb) that is shipped with SPDocKit.